Nginika/kodecamp/README.md

 - install python
 - install python requests (pip install requests)
-- instal python dotenv (pip install python-dotenv) these are found in requirements.txt
+- instal python dotenv (pip install python-dotenv) these are found in requirements.txt, install with "pip install -r requirements.txt"

 How to use:
 - ensure you have your environment variables stored as the example env file